 Racks are the metal frames that are bolted to the frame.
 You can have them on the front wheel forks and over the rear wheel.
 No serious tourer wears a backpack and in effect uses this solution for carrying luggage.
 A rack usually comes automatically on a touring bike.

 Most touring bikes will come with mountings, to fix a front rack, either side of the front wheel forks.
 On here you can hang small panniers either side of the wheel.
 I don’t choose to do this.
 I manage to carry all my luggage on the rear rack.

 Racks are fairly standard in size and they can accommodate all types of luggage with fixing brackets.
-If I was to change my rear rack for another then I would have one fitted that had a fixing for a rear light.
-Most do nowadays.
+Most racks come with a fixing for a rear light.